Alexander Blockx

 Early Life and Background

-Blockx had notable results on the International Tennis Federation (ITF) junior circuit.
-In 2022, he reached the third round and then the quarterfinals of major junior events at Wimbledon and the US Open.
-The following year, he reached the final at the 2023 Australian Open in both the boys’ singles and doubles categories.
-Partnering with Brazilian João Fonseca, he was the runner-up in doubles but won the boys’ singles final against Learner Tien.
+Under Cassiers’ guidance at the Forest Hills Tennis Academy in Antwerp, Blockx developed into one of Belgium’s most promising juniors.
+He reached the third round and then the quarterfinals of major junior events during the 2022 season at Wimbledon and the US Open.
+The following year, he reached the final of the 2023 Australian Open in both boys’ singles and boys’ doubles, partnering with Brazilian João Fonseca in the doubles event.

 Alexander Blockx Career